The Lonely Giant of Tanjung Tualang

 Map of TT5's location from Ipoh city center.

 Seen from afar, TT5's silhouette could easily be mistaken for a factory building and a yard of large cranes.
-Spanning 75 meters in length, 19.5 meters in width and 5 storeys high, its monstrous figure dwarfs everything around it.
-Huge rusty metal buckets and beams hang onto its front and back sides, while rows of pontoons underneath steadily keeps the 4,500-tonne machine afloat.
+Spanning 75 meters in length, 19.5 meters in width, and 5 storeys high, its monstrous figure dwarfs everything around it.
+Huge rusty metal buckets and beams hang onto its front and back sides, while rows of pontoons underneath steadily keep the 4,500-tonne machine afloat.

 Tanjung Tualang Dredge No.5 (starboard side, facing towards the stern).

 Dredge bow gantry with bucket chain, hoist gears, giant pulleys and bow crane.
 Guy-ropes used extensively to provide additional support.

 Invasion of the Metal Monsters